pinterf/mvtools/README.md

 http://avisynth.nl/index.php/AviSynth%2B#AviSynth.2B_x64_plugins

 Features
+- 2.7.0.22c: test build to support YV16 and YV24,
+  from now there is no need for YUY2 planar hack in scripts.
+Use ConvertToYV16() and work with it.

 - Synchronized to Fizick's 2.5.11.22 version
   e.g. fixed: greenish garbage in MFlowInter
 - Dropped tclip support in MFlow, MFlowInter (could not resolve with 2.5.11.22)